Uninhibyted/FontMeta/README.md

 # FontMeta

 A terminal UI for viewing and editing font metadata in TTF/OTF files.

-My main goal was an app to quickly rename the family
+My main goal was an app to quickly rename the font family of a large group of fonts all at once.

 ![FontMeta screenshot](screenshot.png)